ShivanPramlall/Sentiment-Analysis-on-Tesla-Customer-Reviews/README.md

 # Sentiment-Analysis-on-Tesla-Customer-Reviews

-Objective: Scraped Tesla customer reviews for 2024 from Trustpilot.com and perform sentiment analysis to uncover key themes and customer opinions.
+Objective: Scraped Tesla customer reviews for 2024 from Trustpilot.com and perform sentiment analysis to uncover key topics and customer opinions.

 Data Preparation: Preprocessed the text data by removing stopwords, punctuation, and lemmatizing the reviews to create a clean and structured dataset.